TradeMonster Review 2014: Commissions, Fees, and Minimum Deposit

 We recommend TradeMonster to options traders: on this group the company concentrated the majority of its efforts.
 In 2014 the company also drastically slashed

-its stock and ETF commissions making it now very attractive to stock traders too.
+its stock and ETF commissions making it very attractive to stock traders too.
+Investors who do not hold mutual funds for years will love TradeMonster's

 Reviewed by Brokerage Review on